-Dribbble is the perfect social network to find inspiration for your web and graphic design, to showcase your own designs, and to find work (jobs and freelance gigs).
+Dribbble is the perfect social network for designers to find inspiration for their web and graphic design, showcase their own designs, and find work (jobs and freelance gigs).

-Anyone can sign up for a Dribbble account to follow and/or hire designers, but in order to post your work to be seen by others, you will need to be invited by an existing Dribbble user.
+Anyone can sign up for a Dribbble account to follow and/or hire designers, but in order to post your work or art to be seen by others, you’ll need to be invited by an existing Dribbble user.
 If you don’t know another Dribbble user or you don’t want to wait for an invite, you can sign up for a Pro account, which starts at $5 per month.

-Dribbble’s policy of not allowing anyone to sign up and post their work has no doubt contributed to Dribbble’s reputation as a source for high-quality work.
-That makes it a little harder for new users to get in, but it helps with the quality of the site.
+Dribbble’s policy of not allowing anyone to sign up and post their work has no doubt contributed to the site’s reputation as a source for high-quality work.
+That makes it a little harder for new users to get in, but the concept helps with the quality of the site.

 There are several noteworthy features or functions on Dribbble.
 The Pro Business account ($15 per month) allows agencies to create a page where their entire team can showcase their work.